Welcome!

 The Cincinnati area and the land that the University of Cincinnati has been built on is the Native homeland of the Indigenous Algonquian-speaking Peoples, including the Delaware, Miami, and Shawnee Peoples.
 We pay our respects to the Ancestors, Elders, and relatives/relations past, present and, emerging.
 Learn More.

-To learn more, I encourage you to engage with the Are you Planning to do a Land Acknowledgement post, other resources on territorial acknowledgements, and the American Indian College Fund.
+Resources: Are you Planning to do a Land Acknowledgement post, other resources on territorial acknowledgements, and the American Indian College Fund.

 Specializations